It is the competitors’ responsibility to read and understand the competition rules.

 You and your partner have been dancing Ceroc for more than 12 months from your first Ceroc dance class.

 You or your partner have not placed (1st, 2nd or 3rd) at an Intermediate or higher level in a competition for Ceroc or any other style of partner dance within the last 12 months.

-You or your partner are not teachers, ex-teachers and trainee teachers.
+You or your partner are not teachers, ex-teachers or trainee teachers.

 If in the opinion of the judges, a couple should be competing in a category above Intermediate, they will be required to move up.